The NEXTGEN Cassava family lost Martha Hamblin on March 15, 2015 to ocular melanoma.

 Isaak Yosief Tecle is trained in plant breeding and genetics (PhD, Cornell '06).
 His research focus is developing bioinformatics tools that help plant breeders make efficient decisions in their crop improvement programs.
 This includes developing intuitive web-tools for statistical analysis, visualization and sharing 'omics' data.
 He is currently working on a genomic selection web-tool for the project.

-Chiedozie Egesi, firstname.lastname@example.orgChiedozie Egesi is Project Manger for NEXTGEN Cassava He is an assistant director and head of the cassava breeding team at the National Root Crops Research Institute, Umudike, Nigeria.
-He has led efforts at developing and releasing to Nigerian cassava farmers several improved varieties of cassava including pro-vitamin A cassava.
-His research activities involve the use of cross-cutting biotechnology tools in the genetic improvement of cassava including transgenic technologies.
+Chiedozie Egesi, email@example.comChiedozie Egesi is Project Manager for the NEXTGEN Cassava project.
+He is an assistant director and head of the cassava breeding team at the National Root Crops Research Institute, Umudike, Nigeria.
+He has led efforts at developing and releasing to Nigerian cassava farmers several improved varieties of cassava, including pro-vitamin A cassava.
+His research activities involve the use of cross-cutting biotechnology tools in the genetic improvement of cassava, including transgenic technologies.
 Chiedozie supports several African NARS cassava breeding programs in developing adaptive breeding schemes.
-He has worked previously as a university teacher and a yam breeder and have participated in the development and release of 6 yam varieties.
+He has worked previously as a university teacher and a yam breeder, and has participated in the development and release of six yam varieties.

 Oluwabusayo Sarah Adeyemo, firstname.lastname@example.org

-Dr. Adeyemo joins the Cornell University bringing her experience and expertise in molecular biology and genetic transformation of model plant species.
-After completing her B.Sc. and M.Sc. studies in Biochemistry and Crop Improvement respectively from the University of Ibadan, Nigeria, She obtained a Ph.D. in Genetics from University of Cologne, Germany after having conducted research in Circadian Biology and Flowering in Arabidopsis and Cassava at both the Max Planck Institute for Plant Breeding Research (MPIPZ) and the International Center for Tropical Agriculture (CIAT) in 2009.
-She joined Prof. R. Dickstein’s laboratory at the University of North Texas where she contributed significantly in the study of Medicago truncatula mutants defective in biological nitrogen fixation and nitrogen responsiveness using genetics approach.
-Her current research with the NEXTGEN Cassava project focuses more on the underlining physiological and molecular approaches to hasten flowering, seed set and life cycling of cassava.
+Dr. Adeyemo joins Cornell University bringing her experience and expertise in molecular biology and genetic transformation of model plant species.
+After completing her BSc and MSc studies in Biochemistry and Crop Improvement (respectively) from the University of Ibadan, Nigeria, she obtained a PhD in Genetics from University of Cologne, Germany, having conducted research in Circadian Biology and Flowering in Arabidopsis and Cassava at both the Max Planck Institute for Plant Breeding Research (MPIPZ) and the International Center for Tropical Agriculture (CIAT) in 2009.
+She joined Prof. R. Dickstein’s laboratory at the University of North Texas where she contributed significantly in the study of Medicago truncatula mutants defective in biological nitrogen fixation and nitrogen responsiveness using a genetics approach.
+Her current research with the NEXTGEN Cassava project focuses more on the underlying physiological and molecular approaches to hasten flowering, seed set and life cycling of cassava.